Auto Body Painter: Job Description, Duties and Requirements

 Auto body painters require little formal education.
 Learn about the training, job duties and skill requirements to see if this is the right career for you.

 Auto body painters make cosmetic repairs to vehicles and repaint them, often after collisions.
 Most auto body painter positions don't require a specific level of education beyond high school; however, formal training in the field is available and is becoming more commonly required.
-Auto body painters must know how to maintain and operate the equipment used and may need some skill in body repair.
-In some facilities, they will need to learn the skills to create specialized paint finishes.
+Auto body painters must know how to maintain and operate the equipment they use and may need some skills in auto body repair.
+In some facilities, they will need to learn skills required for creating specialized paint finishes.